-5.4 Interaction between DP-related rules and overlay control
+5.5 Interaction Between DP-Related Rules and Overlay Control

-We also use the framework to study the effects of DP rules on stitch failure and the area and DPcompatibility of the design.
-In one experiment, we vary the line-width by few nanometers from the nominal value at 23nm and report the yield loss and the normalized design area for the different overlay-modeling options.
-The results, depicted in Figure 11, show that the line-width has almost no impact on stitch failure.
+We also use the framework to study the effects of DP rules on stitch failure and the area and DP-compatibility of the design.
+In one experiment, we vary the line-width by a few nanometers from the nominal value at 23 nm and report the yield loss and the normalized design area for the different overlay-modeling options.
+We assume critical overlap-length value to be 0.
+The results, depicted in Fig. 14, show that the line-width has almost no impact on stitch failure.
 The reason is that the nominal rule value is large enough to avoid stitches failure from overlay in the direction perpendicular to lines.
 Hence, stitches yield loss may be neglected when deciding on the minimum line-width rule.
-It can also be clearly seen from Figure 11 that the firstorder wafer/first-order field-level overlay model, i.e., the linear model, is insufficient for controlling overlay at the 14nm node.
+It can also be clearly seen from Fig. 14 that the first-order wafer/first-order field-level overlay model, i.e., the linear model, is insufficient for controlling overlay at the 14-nm node.